kermitt2/grobid-ner/grobid-ner/doc/class-and-senses.md

       * Plurals like in <span style="color:#848484">_the first jews to be deported_</span>.

         => in these examples it's impossible to enumerate precisely what is « first ».
+Furthermore, it can't really be replaced by "second" or "third".

 ➡ Expressions measuring nothing are not to be annotated, for example [(issue #14)](https://github.com/kermitt2/grobid-ner/issues/14):